 Numerical tests using the MRI-derived realistic phantom and FDTD analysis demonstrated that the proposed bidirectional processing scheme successfully improved the reconstruction accuracy of the dielectric property, even for heterogeneous and high-contrast breast media.
 Notably, we did not introduce any lossy-matching (coupling) media to suppress the skin reflection response, which would be promising to enhance the SNR assuming realistic cases in further investigations.
-Furthermore, we should note the limitations of the 2-D simulation model for realistic scenarios.
+Furthermore, we should note the limitation of the 2-D simulation model for realistic scenarios.
 In this study, we assumed a 2-D TM mode propagation, which could be modeled as a linear polarization model, such as a dipole antenna, in the 3-D model.
-However, some works like [42] demonstrated that the scattered field includes not only copolarized (E_z) , but also cross-polarized $(E_x \text{ or } E_z)$ components, especially for highly heterogeneous media.
-Thus, we need all three components of the electric total fields in the ROI, and the ill-posed condition would be extremely severe because of the considerably larger number of unknown cells.
-Our ongoing studies include 3-D model extensions, where the undersampling or Fourier basis scheme would be introduced to drastically decrease the number of unknowns, and the experimental, or clinical investigations are included in our future scope.
+However, some works like [33] demonstrated that the scattered field includes not only copolarized (E_z) but also cross-polarized $(E_x \text{ or } E_z)$ components, especially for highly heterogeneous media.
+Thus, we need the all three components of the electric total fields in the ROI, and the ill-posed condition would be extremely severe because of the considerably larger number of unknown cells.